-Research published last year shows how the illusion of knowledge might help you convince people they are wrong.
+Recent research shows how the illusion of knowledge might help you convince people they are wrong.

-When asked to give reasons for their view, people remind as confident of their positions as they were before giving reasons.
+When asked to give reasons for their view, people remain as confident of their positions as they were before giving reasons.
 This is how we often argue with others.
 A tennis match of reasons served out and returned from one side to the other.
 Only no one is listening to the other or even considering they might be wrong.
 The way to really change minds and soften stances is to ask people to explain why they held views.

 (Interestingly this very similar to the technique used by former FBI hostage negotiator Chris Voss to soften people’s stances.
 He simply asks them how am I supposed to do that?)

 We often can’t explain why we think what we do.
 And when asked to explain it we realize that we’re not as knowledgeable as we thought.
 That’s when we revise our confidence level down and become more open to the views of others.